ricardocerto16/Automated-Tests-JS/README.md

 ### Steps and Documentation

-The documentation and steps to follow are in the following [link](https://github.com/ricardocerto16/Automated-Tests-JS-/tree/master/doc)
+The documentation and steps to follow are in the following [link](https://github.com/ricardocerto16/Automated-Tests-JS-/blob/master/doc/Documentation.pdf)

-obs: redirecionar o link para o relatório

 ### Future features
 * Implementing this automated tests using the platform Jenkins.